BunsDev/iMO/README.md

 pontification, it doesn't merit a LaTeX paper, but
 neither should it lose out in terms of profitability.

 Isoquants are lines on a topographic map.
+Not so
-Not so quant, but constraints defined a feasible region.
+quant, but constraints defined a feasible region.
-Solutions always occur at a corner.
+Solutions always eclipse us at a corner somewhere.

-### not quite cross-margin, but similar idea...
+### not quite [cross-margin](https://github.com/QuidLabs/legacy/blob/master/contracts/vigorlending/src/vigorlending.cpp#L2554), edging on next !MO

 Every QD `_balance` is auto-staked (for solvency)...
 however, staked doesn't mean illiquid...QD balances